Confinement in the tricritical Ising model: Semi-classical meson spectra in the tricritical Ising model

 \subsection{Confinement in the $E_7$ model induced by magnetisation perturbations}

 The pure thermal perturbation $\mathcal{A}\left[g,0,0\right]$ gives rise to a theory with a $\mathbb{Z}_2$ invariance, which is spontaneously broken in the ferromagnetic phase $g<0$, while $g>0$ corresponds to the paramagnetic phase.
 This perturbation is integrable and its spectrum is described by the $E_7$ scattering theory \cite{ChristeMussardo1990,FateevZamolodchikov1990}.
-In the low-temperature phase, characterised by two equivalent vacuum states, the exact mass spectrum of excitations contains three kink excitations $A_1$, $\mathcal{A}_3$, and $A_6$ corresponding to domain walls between the two vacua and four breather states $A_2$, $A_4$, $A_5$, and $A_7$ which correspond to kink-antikink bound states (a.k.a. breathers).
-We denote the masses of the excitations $A_k$ with $m_k$; their ratios are known exactly in terms of the pole structure of the $E_7$ scattering amplitudes, and the mass gap can also be exactly computed in terms of the coupling constant \cite{Fateev1994}:
+In the low-temperature phase, characterised by two equivalent vacuum states, the exact spectrum contains three kink excitations $A_1$, $A_3$, and $A_6$ corresponding to domain walls between the two vacua and four breather states $A_2$, $A_4$, $A_5$, and $A_7$ which correspond to kink-antikink bound states (a.k.a. breathers).
+The kink excitations interpolate between the two vacua as shown in Fig. \ref{fig:E7kinks} where the generic kink doublet $K_{01}$, $K_{10}$ can be any of $A_1$, $A_3$, and $A_6$, and the latter two can be considered as excited versions of the fundamental kink $A_1$.
+We denote the masses of the excitations $A_k$ with $m_k$; their ratios are exactly known in terms of the pole structure of the $E_7$ scattering amplitudes \cite{ChristeMussardo1990,FateevZamolodchikov1990}, and the mass gap can also be exactly computed in terms of the coupling constant \cite{Fateev1994}:

 To induce confinement of the kink excitations, we consider the ferromagnetic regime and add the magnetic fields which break $\mathbb{Z}_2$ explicitly and result in the full action $\mathcal{A}\left[g,h,h'\right]$ (with $g<0$).
 With these perturbations switched on the double degeneracy of the vacua is lifted and, to first order in $h$ and $h'$, the relative energy density of the false vacuum is